 Ebola disease in DRC and Uganda

-On 5 May 2026, WHO was alerted to an outbreak of an unknown illness with a high mortality rate in Mongbwalu Health Zone, Ituri Province.
-Following investigation and testing from rapid response teams, the cause of this outbreak was confirmed to be Bundibugyo virus disease (BVD) due to Bundibugyo virus (BDBV) (Orthoebolavirus bundibugyoense), a species of Ebola virus [1].
+On 5 May 2026, the World Health Organization (WHO) was informed of a disease outbreak with a high fatality rate in Mongbwalu Health Zone, Ituri Province, Democratic Republic of the Congo (DRC).
+Following investigation and testing by rapid response teams, the cause of this outbreak was confirmed by WHO to be a type of Ebola disease (EBOD) known as Bundibugyo virus disease (BVD) [1].

-On 17 May 2026, WHO announced that under International Health Regulations (2015) this outbreak of BVD was now classed as a public health emergency of international concern (PHEIC) [4].
+On 17 May 2026, WHO announced that under International Health Regulations (2015) this outbreak of BVD EBOD was now classed as a public health emergency of international concern (PHEIC) [8].

 Country-specific information can be found on our Country Information pages and Outbreak Surveillance section.